EnigmaDragons/LDJam57/design/narrative.md

 It's the purr-fect game for cat lovers, risk-takers, and anyone who's ever wanted to slam their paw on a boardroom table and yell "THAT'S NOT IN THE BUDGET!"

-### "RAISE THE PAW is utterly cat-tastic!
+### "DEEP MEOWGOTIATIONS is utterly cat-tastic!
 I laughed so hard I coughed up a hairball!" - CatGamer Magazine

 ---
 ## World-Building Elements: